browser-use/agent-studio/README.md

-# 🤖 Browser Use Cloud API Demo - Integration Examples & UI Components
+# 🤖 Browser Use Agent Studio - Integration Examples & UI Components

 A comprehensive demo repository showcasing how to integrate the [Browser Use Cloud API](https://docs.browser-use.com) into web applications.
 This project demonstrates real-world implementation patterns, UI components, and integration techniques that developers can reference and customize for their own projects.